GitMje/gitmje.github.io/_posts/2021-03-01-git-naming-conventions.md

 | Support | `support/(id)-(short-description)` | `support/876-app-support-reboot-fix`|
 | Bugfix (alternative) | `bugfix/(id)-(short-description)` | `bugfix/689-pen-test-finding` |

+While I use [kebab-case](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841){:target="_blank"}, meaning it is all lower case with zero or more dash separators, in this convention, feel free to use whatever style that you prefer, such as PascalCase camelCase, etc.  The convention for the wording between the slashes should be determined by the team's preferences.

 ### Definition of terms in the above table

 - `(id)` is a work item id for a bug, user story, task, etc. For example `123`.
 - `(user-id)` is a user name such as `merpenbeck`.
-- `(short-description)` is a phrase in [kebab-case](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841){:target="_blank"}, meaning it is all lower case with zero or more dash separators, such as `recursive-loop-fix`.
+- `(short-description)` is a phrase, such as `recursive-loop-fix`.
 - `(release-id)` is a release identifier such as a semantic version number or date based.

 ### Branch prefix support within git workflow tools